gem/oq-engine/doc/continental-scale-risk-calculations.md

 scale (event based) risk calculations, a feat previously impossible due to memory limitations.
 Here I will document the new feature.

-First of all, *the recommended way to run large event based risk calculation is to use a single job.ini file*.
-This is the opposite of the previous recommendation of using two job.ini files, one for hazard `job_hazard.ini` and one for risk `job_risk.ini`.
-In the past using a single file was discourage since a single computation was performed and the engine had to transfer the generated ground motion fields causing RabbitMQ to run out of memory if the calculation was large enough.
-Instead, with two files two separated calculations were performed, and the GMFs could be read from the hazard datastore without passing via RabbitMQ, provided the hazard was stored on a shared file system.
+First of all, *the recommended way to run large event based risk calculations is to use a single job.ini file*.
+This is the opposite of the previous recommendation of using two files, one for hazard `job_hazard.ini` and one for risk `job_risk.ini`.
+In the past using a single file was discourage since a single computation was performed and the engine had to transfer the generated ground motion fields, thus causing RabbitMQ to run out of memory if the calculation was large enough.
+Instead, with two files two separated calculations were performed, and the GMFs could be read from the hazard datastore, provided the hazard was stored on a shared file system.
 In a non-cluster situation the data transfer does not use RabbitMQ, however it is still slow, inefficient and memory consuming, so the recommendation was to use two files even in that situation.

-Starting from engine 3.3 the engine automatically splits a single file job.ini for an `event_based_risk` calculation in two jobs, one for hazard and one for risk.
+Starting from engine 3.3 the engine automatically splits a single file `event_based_risk` calculation in two jobs, one for hazard and one for risk.
 It basically does the splitting of the `job.ini` for you, so that the GMFs are never transferred, just read, which is a lot more efficient.
 Having a single `job.ini` is more convenient and less error-prone, so